AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-sds-permissions-join.md

 ## To enable stream sharing permissions

-When enabling stream sharing permisions, you can either enable them for an entire namespace or on an ad hoc, stream-by-stream basis.
-Enabling streams for an entire namespace is more convenient; enabling streams ad hoc is more secure.
+When enabling stream sharing permissions, you can either enable them for an entire namespace or on specific streams, stream-by-stream basis.
+Enabling streams for an entire namespace is more convenient; enabling specific streams is more secure.

 ### [Namespace](#tab/tabid-1)